 Nine-Tailed Fox has first recorded in the ancient masterpiece The Classic of Mountains and Seas.

-They may prey on people, and humans that ate Nine-Tailed Fox's flesh can be protected from all types of evils and poisons.
+They may prey on people, and humans that ate Nine-Tailed Fox's flesh can be protected from evils and poisons.

 Meanwhile, most of them live in a magical place named Qingqiu.